Command Line Arguments

 These commands allow you to set (or change) the URLs for Jito connections.
 E.g., running

-Other URLs can be set with similar syntax, as well as a few other flags and relayer heartbeat configuration.
+Other URLs can be set with similar syntax, as well as a few other flags.

 For Jito-Solana 1.14.18 and up, the ability to change identity at runtime is fully supported.